ivan-kleshnin/subjective-fullstack/project/vcs-control-area.md

 # VCS area of control

-The main idea: the more project-related things you keep and track inside a project – the better.
+The main idea: the more project-related things you keep and version-track inside a project – the better.

 [12 Factors Codebase](https://12factor.net/codebase)